Have You Ever

-"Have You Ever" is a song by British pop group S Club 7, released as a single on 19 November 2001.
+"Have You Ever" is a song by British pop group S Club 7, released as the second single from the group's third album Sunshine on 19 November 2001.
 Following the success of the group's 2000 Children in Need track, "Never Had a Dream Come True", the BBC asked S Club 7 to perform the 2001 track for the charity as well.
-"Have You Ever" was co-written by Cathy Dennis, Andrew Frampton, and Chris Braide.
-"Have You Ever" acted as an introduction to S Club 7's third album, Sunshine (2001).

-The single entered the UK Singles Chart at number one on 25 November 2001.
-The Children in Need version of "Have You Ever" is listed in the Guinness Book of World Records as having the highest number of people's voices recorded in a single song; as recordings from children in schools across the UK were used in the chorus.
+Co-written by Cathy Dennis, Andrew Frampton, and Chris Braide, the single entered the UK Singles Chart at number one on 25 November 2001, becoming the group's fourth and final UK number one.
+The Children in Need version of "Have You Ever" is listed in the Guinness Book of World Records as having the highest number of people's voices recorded in a single song, as recordings from children in schools across the UK were used in the chorus.
 The song has sold 380,000 copies in the UK according to the Official UK Charts Company.
-The photo for the cover of the single was shot in another major architectural landmark of the Los Angeles area - the Sheats Goldstein Residence near Beverly Hills.
+The photo for the cover of the single was shot in another major architectural landmark of the Los Angeles area: the Sheats Goldstein Residence near Beverly Hills.